OktaEdu/es-delivery-platform/lab-guide/module7-net.md

 * TODO: Specify in the ErrorSummary that we could not add the registrant
 *  Add the error to the payload
 */
-errorCauses.ErrorSummary = "Unable to add registrant";
+errorCauses.ErrorSummary = "SSN doesn't match.
+Please try again.";
 errorCauses.Reason = "INVALID_PAYLOAD";
 error.ErrorSummary = "Unable to add registrant";
 causesList.Add(errorCauses);